LiuYuancheng/MCQ-GPT-Bot/README.md

 """
 ```

-The correctness rate will increate from (10/24) **41.66%** to (12/24)**50.0%** if we test 24 questions.
-If you load a good scenario prompt to the AI, AI will understand the question better especially for the worlds abbreviation.
+The correctness rate will increate from (10/24) **41.66%** (If we don't set scenario prompt) to (12/24) **50.0%** if we test 24 questions.
+If you load a good scenario prompt to the AI, AI will understand the question better especially for the worlds abbreviations appear in the question.